stv-vw-sozoek-seep/website/index.md

 ### Plenary sessions (bi-weekly)

-Our plenary sessions will be held every 1st and 3rd Thursday each month at 3 pm in [D4.1.208](https://campus.wu.ac.at/?campus=1&q=D4.1.208).
+Our plenary sessions will be held every 1st and 3rd Tuesday each month at 3 pm in [D4.1.208](https://campus.wu.ac.at/?campus=1&q=D4.1.208).
 ![](plenary_winter2122.jpg)